Save Money and Keep PCB Pricing Down with Consistent Documentation Tools

 Providing documents that clearly communicate design intent while keeping costs low is ideal.
 Historically, PCB software has failed to provide clean document containers able to maintain low costing.
 Altium resolves document mismatches by maintaining documents in a unified environment.
 There is no need to import or export formats locked with design details that could change without notice.
 Instead, any changes made within any editor within Altium’s unified environment propagate to design containers keeping version control in check.

 Bring PCB Container Files Into the Future With Altium’s Unified Editors

 Altium not only keeps version control in its unified environment, but it also provides advanced formats such as ODB++ or IPC-2581.
 Both ODB++ and IPC-2581 are unified in their own right and provide all details of PCB builds in one place.
 Remove the need for Read Me files or intricate notes placed on assembly documents.

 - Get the best PCB pricing by using intelligent project release management.

 - Deliver precise document configurations to vendors to meet low-cost targets.

 - Lower PCBA costs with dynamic and real-time Bill of Material analysis.

-Remove the need to reinvent the wheel every time you add a detail or make a change in your PCBA design.
-No longer will you need to know how to calculate PCB cost while using design software that keeps you informed every step of the way.
-Your PCB manufacturer will be greatful, your production process will be smooth, and you can worry more about things a designer should worry about like signal integrity.
+Remove the need to reinvent the wheel every time you add detail or make a change in your PCBA design.
+No longer will you need to know how to calculate PCB cost per square inch while using design software that keeps you informed every step of the way.
+Your PCB manufacturer will be grateful, your production process will be smooth, and you can worry more about things a designer should worry about like signal integrity.

-Don’t let your PCB manufacturing fall to the way side.
+Don’t let your PCB manufacturing fall by the wayside.
 Make sure notions such as panel usage, copper thickness, solder mask, and other facets in the manufacturing process can be articulated clearly.
-Use Altium’s environment to document your manufacturer’s design guidelines for buliding best-in-class at lowest cost.
+Use Altium’s environment to document your manufacturer’s design guidelines for building best-in-class at the lowest cost.